TO start management node: ndb_mgmd -f /var/lib/config.ini

 quit;

+to leave the ndb_mgm client console.
 Now we create a test database with a test table and some data on sql1.example.com:

 sql1.example.com: